TopNotch3/SmartRoad_AI/README.md

-# CampusWatch
+# SmartRoad AI

-An intelligent, context-aware campus safety monitor that goes beyond object detection it understands scenes, recognizes behavioral patterns, and makes real-time alert decisions using Reinforcement Learning.
+An intelligent, context-aware traffic safety enforcement system that goes beyond speed cameras it understands driver behavior, detects distraction in real time, and automatically generates e-challans using Reinforcement Learning.

 ---